 Note: This table applies when installing sensors on the building walls

-The figures below show dimensional drawings of mounting devices with pointed/rounded legs for three-component seismic receivers BC 1313 furnished with four mounting holes on the base.
+The figures below show dimensional drawings of mounting devices with pointed/rounded legs for triaxial seismic receivers BC 1313 furnished with four mounting holes on the base.

 Installation on Hard Surface